botwiki/botwiki.org/content/tutorials/index.md

 [![Making Bots with Dexter](/content/tutorials/images/making-bots-dexter.png)](https://twitter.com/fourtonfish/status/664130256266264576){.float-right}

 There is a variety of tools that make creating bots very easy.
-From [Cheap Bots Done Quick](http://cheapbotsdonequick.com/) (specifically for Twitter bots) and [Dexter](https://rundexter.com/), which is still in beta, but aims to make creating bots as easy as [dragging and dropping](https://twitter.com/fourtonfish/status/664130256266264576), to browser-based development environments, like [Cloud9](https://c9.io/) that vastly simplifies the development process.
+From [Cheap Bots Done Quick](http://cheapbotsdonequick.com/) (specifically for Twitter bots) and [Dexter](https://rundexter.com/), which is still in beta, but aims to make creating bots as easy as [dragging and dropping](https://twitter.com/fourtonfish/status/664130256266264576), to browser-based development environments, like [Cloud9](https://c9.io/).
 You can also find many [opensourced bots](/tag/opensource) that you can reuse and build on top of.

 Botmaking has never been easier!